See index to all the chapters for Putting Out the Planetary Fire

 Deforestation destroys ecosystems that are vital to wildlife, a factor in why the planet is amid the sixth great extinction of species.
 When humans destroy their forest habitats, animals and insects seek shelter in nearby human communities.
 This unprecedented level of contact between humans and wildlife is dangerous because animals can spread pathogens to humans, which can lead to pandemics such as COVID (though that exact link has not been established).

 Food sovereignty is the right of peoples to healthy and culturally appropriate food produced through ecologically sound and sustainable methods, and their right to define their own food and agriculture systems.
+People need to be able to decide what food they want to grow, not to have that decision dictated by corporate interests.
 Advancing food sovereignty would require major food system changes to create environmental stewardship, land ownership, and labor practices that build power and rights among farmers, food chain workers, and consumers.

 The Global Campaign for Climate Justice makes food sovereignty a key demand.
 A food sovereignty approach increases resilience to crises, helps mitigate the impacts of climate change, and ensures that people live in dignity and harmony with the environment.
 Their demands include: sustainable climate change resilient agriculture and agro-ecology; democratic access to land and land-based resources; the rights of small food producers; the recognition of women’s roles and rights in agriculture, aquaculture, fishing, and pastoral systems; farmers’ control of seed diversity; and the global re-organization of food production and trade towards prioritizing consumption of locally produced food.